Anonymous327/muxing-tools-gui/README.md

 - Test with a few files first
 - Organize tracks in `App/tracks/`.
 However, you can also choose your own subtitle and audio directories on the Settings page for more flexibility
 - Use presets and macros for efficiency
-- The extractor is currently quite basic, so you can use [gMKVExtractGUI](https://github.com/Gpower2/gMKVExtractGUI) if you want something more advanced
 - Use simple names for audio and subtitle files (S##E##_language; use keywords if you want multiple tracks in the same folder)
 - If you want a feature added or an existing feature improved, do let me know

-## Support

-- Review logs for error details
-- Verify tool installations and paths
-- Test with sample files
-- See the Guide page in-app for documentation

 ---